tomcarman/apex-sublime-snippets/README.md

 1. Copy files to:
   * **OSX** : ```/Users/YOURUSERNAME/Library/Application Support/Sublime Text 3/Packages/User```
   * **Windows** : ```C:\Users\YOURUSERNAME\AppData\Roaming\Sublime Text 3\Packages\User```
-2. Open in any text editor and modify where neccessary (eg. to replace YOUR_NAME with your actual name or initials)
+2. Open in any text editor and modify where neccessary (eg. to replace the keyword, or YOUR_NAME placeholder with your actual name or initials)